-I wrote about the topic of silo seo as a massive guide in an earlier post called “Silo for SEO Guide – How To Build The Perfect Website SEO Silo Structures“.
+I previously wrote a massive guide on silo seo called “Silo for SEO Guide – How To Build The Perfect Website SEO Silo Structures”.

-In today’s post I will tell you the exact method that the SEO Pros use to build out their silos around a specific set of primary and secondary keywords that they target to get top rankings.
+Top SEOs use this single technique to build silos around a specific set of primary and secondary keywords that they are targeting to get top rankings.

-You can use this method very effectively for ecommerce seo while building out silos that collect juice at the parent page and then passes it down to specific target product page that you want to rank.
+You can use this method very effectively for ecommerce seo as well, and easily build out silos that collect juice to the parent page… and then pass it down to specific product pages that you want to rank.

 You need to pick the primary keyword in the group that you wish to rank for.
 In this example we will use “buy bitcoin online” as our primary keyword.
 You will need to do proper research and gather your secondary keywords as well.